Illustration of knowledge transfer

 • A clearly outlined process document for how knowledge is to be shared in your company.

-• A document management system (like Google Drive) that organizes the knowledge and potentially automates knowledge sharing.
+• Technology such as a document management system, wiki software, or knowledge base software that organizes the knowledge and potentially automates knowledge sharing.

-• Communication facilities (like Slack) that facilitate collaboration and communication.
+• Internal communication software that facilitates collaboration and communication.

 • A dedicated person or persons to circulate the knowledge to the appropriate department(s).